Celestial-Coder-DHB/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic Tac Toe in C
-A simple Tic Tac Toe game in C Language
+A simple and clean implementation of the classic Tic Tac Toe game written in C. This project is perfect for beginners learning the C language and understanding basic game logic.

+## ✅ Features
+- Player vs Player
+- Clean board display
+- Valid move checking
+- Win/Draw detection